Decoration meeting #19: Ripaton, part 2, decoration without waste

 Do you think you have a particular style?

 Honestly no. Our products have the ability to adapt to all types of interiors.
 We offer raw steel products that are untreated and have that industrial side.
 But, this same product can be lacquered in white and have a much more Scandinavian and refined side, or on the contrary in matte black for interiors that are a little more marked and "designer".
 There really isn't a style.

 Do you have a project that you dream of realizing one day?

 I would like us to be able to wear Ripaton in Europe as we were able to do in France.
 Today, very humbly, our company is a reference in terms of table legs and eco-responsible furniture.
 It's really great what we've managed to do in 5 years.
 Our goal now is to develop the brand in Europe and become a benchmark.
 It would be an achievement for me and all our collaborators.
 We have worked hard to be well established in France.
 It is therefore a great challenge to succeed in doing so in Europe.
 This would be the culmination of this adventure.

 What are your sources of inspiration?

-We are inspired a lot by what we can see on social networks or in magazines.
+We get a lot of inspiration from what you see on social media or in magazines.
 As soon as I go to a restaurant or a shop I look at the table legs.
 There are lots of things that inspire us.
 With the whole team, we have a slack group and as soon as we see a foot we like, or something inspiring, we send each other the photos.
 We are not necessarily inspired by a particular designer or person.
 We try to follow the trend and also be a bit “avant-garde”.
 The team also works on materials that are trendy.
 For example, we want to work with recycled plastic.
 There are a lot of things that we want to anticipate and that we want to put in place.

 Do you have any recommendations for Instagram or Facebook accounts that you particularly like? (whether brands or individuals)

-Do not hesitate to consult our latest article: Houbly and their biosourced materials
+Do not hesitate to consult our latest article: Houbly and their biobased materials